tomaka/spec/src/runtime.md

 The *runtime WebAssembly* always starts with the bytes `0x0061736D`, making it possible to unambiguously differentiate the two situations.

 > **Note**: Implementers should be aware of the danger of so-called "zip bombs" where a zstd-encoded payload decodes to a huge output.
-Implementers should make sure to cap the size of the output while decoding is in progress.
+Implementers should make sure to cap the size of the output while the decoding is in progress.

 ## Runtime WebAssembly